Emperor Yuan of Jin: After the fall of Luoyang

 Although Sima Rui had initially relied on the southern gentry clans to consolidate his rule in the Jiangnan, he began relying more on the northern emigre families as they continued to flock to him.
 The southern gentry were divided about his shift of trust; most were willing to tolerate it, but others (such as Zhou Qi from the Zhou clan of Yixing) became resentful of the northern emigres.
 The hardliners rallied around Zhou Qi and his family to oust the northern emigres and force Sima Rui to restore the southern clans to power.
 Their conspiracies in 313 and 315 were exposed and did not attract enough support, however, and failed to have a significant impact on Sima Rui.

 In 313, after Emperor Huai was executed by the Han, Sima Ye – a nephew of Emperor Huai – was declared emperor (and posthumously known as Emperor Min) in Chang'an.
 Due to the naming taboo against Emperor Min's given name of "Ye" (業), Sima Rui's headquarters – Jianye (建業) – was renamed Jiankang (建康), a name it kept for several centuries.
 Sima Rui accepted the title of Left Prime Minister, but took no actions in aid of the emperor.
-When Sima Yue was alive, the prince showed little interest in lending his forces to help pacify the north.
+When Sima Ye was alive, the prince showed little interest in lending his forces to help pacify the north.
 When his general and former refugee leader Zu Ti asked to lead an army north, he gave Zu supplies for only one thousand men with no actual troops; Zu had to enlist his own soldiers before recovering a number of cities south of the Yellow River.

 Chang'an fell to Han forces in 316, and Emperor Min was captured.
 Sima Rui declared that he was going to act against Han, but then claimed a lack of supplies and cancelled the campaign.
 In spring 317, his officials asked him to take the throne.
 Sima Rui declined initially but took the title "King of Jin" (a title previously used by Sima Zhao and Emperor Wu while they were regents of Cao Wei), rather than emperor, on 6 April 317.
 He made his son, Sima Shao, crown prince on 1 May of that year.